Pomax/are-we-flying/docs/index.md

 1. We could vastly improve auto landing by taking runway length and slope into account, not to mention terrain: not every runway has a nice clear path to it.
 Good luck landing at [Lukla](https://en.wikipedia.org/wiki/Tenzing-Hillary_Airport), for instance!
 2. We could add in a "fly inverted" button so that acrobatic planes can file on autopilot... upside down.
 This would require a different way of trimming because acrobatic/fighter planes tend to "go where you point them" nearly immediately, and running an autopilot every half second with fairly coarse trim instructions because we're relying on planes to slowly act on those trim instructions would make those type of planes flip and spin out of control rather quickly.
-3. We could make the waypoint code more like "path tracking" code, where we don't just define waypoints but make them curve control points that let use create fancy paths through canyons or over landscape features rather than just flying mostly straight lines between them.
+3. We could make the waypoint code more like "path tracking" code, where we don't just define waypoints but give them curve control points that let use create fancy paths through canyons or over landscape features rather than just flying mostly straight lines between them.
 4. We could try to replace our blocks of "code guesses" with self-tuning PID controller code so we that we only need to say what what targets we want, and the PID controller figures out what good steps sizes for that are.
 This is one of those "conceptually, this is simple" because we can replace a whole bunch of code with a PID initialization and then a few lines of update loop, but actually making that work can be the worst time sink you never knew existed.
 The problem with PID controllers isn't setting them up, it's the full-time job of tweaking them that will make you regret your life decisions.
-5. I mean you've see what we can do already, the sky's the limit.
+5. I mean you've seen what we can do already, the sky's the limit.
 Or, you know what: no, it isn't.
 We're already flying, there are no limits.
 Get your learn on and write something amazing, and then tell the world about it.

 I hope you had fun, and maybe I'll see you in-sim.
 Send me a screenshot if you see me flying, I might just be testing more code to add to this tutorial! =D